-In my role as Kotaku’s editor-at-large, I’ve been writing more reviews and essays than I did when I was deputy editor.
-I decided it would be cool to put all my articles into a post and update it regularly.
-If you want to read things I’ve recently written, you can find them below.
+A couple years ago, I decided it would be cool to put all my Kotaku articles into a single post and update it regularly.
+If you want to look through a list of highlights from the last few years, you can find them here.

 Enjoy, and thanks for reading!

 I guess everyone eventually writes one of these posts, and today it’s my turn.
 At the end of December, I’m leaving Kotaku.
 I’ll continue co-hosting the Splitscreen podcast, but that’s gonna be it.
 (12/19/2018)

 There were loads of good video games in 2018, and I sure played a lot of them.
 (12/18/2018)

 Usually when I play a single-player game, I go through it from start to finish.
 I play each new level after the last one, until I stop playing or get to the end.
 That’s not how I played 2016’s excellent episodic Hitman, however, and it’s not how I’m playing its fantastic new sequel.
 (11/16/2018)

 Assassin’s Creed Odyssey and Red Dead Redemption 2 are both big open-world games, and they both came out in October of 2018.
 Both involve a hero on a horse riding around and murdering lots of people.
 The similarities end there.
 (10/30/2018)

 From tip to tail, Red Dead Redemption 2 is a profound, glorious downer.
 It is the rare blockbuster video game that seeks to move players not through empowering gameplay and jubilant heroics, but by relentlessly forcing them to confront decay and despair.
 It has no heroes, only flawed men and women fighting viciously to survive in a world that seems destined to destroy them.
 (10/25/2018)